finn79426/VulnScanner/README.md

-# Vulnerability Scanner (Rust)
+# Vulnscan 🦀

-A high-performance, asynchronous CLI security tool architected for efficient web vulnerability discovery.
+A high-performance, asynchronous CLI tool architected for efficient web vulnerability discovery.

-The tool implements a multi-stage security pipeline: starting with passive reconnaissance via Certificate Transparency (CT) logs, followed by high-speed concurrent port scanning, and concluding with a specialized HTTP module to identify common web misconfigurations and vulnerabilities.

 Designed as a proof-of-concept for managing high-throughput network I/O and complex futures orchestration in Rust.

 ## Features

+This tool implements a multi-stage security pipeline: starting with passive reconnaissance via Certificate Transparency (CT) logs, followed by high-speed concurrent port scanning, and concluding with a specialized HTTP module to identify common web misconfigurations and vulnerabilities.

 - **Passive Reconnaissance**: Retrieves subdomains from `crt.sh` (Certificate Transparency logs) and `web.archive.org` (Wayback Machine).
 - **Async Port Discovery**: Powered by `tokio`, capable of scanning thousands of ports concurrently without thread starvation.